 Are you leading an effort to Do Good now?
 Do you know of one?
 Connect and share with us on social media @DoGoodatUMD.

-Are you looking for additional support to enhance or launch a COVID-19 related project?
-Thanks to our passionate and dedicated supporters - including The Rothschild Foundations, CTIA Wireless Foundation, The Neilom Foundation, The Richard E. & Nancy P. Marriott Foundation, and other generous donors - we have funding and resources available to help you help others, now.
+Thanks to our passionate and dedicated supporters - including The Rothschild Foundations, CTIA Wireless Foundation, The Neilom Foundation, The Richard E. & Nancy P. Marriott Foundation, and other generous donors - we were able to offer funding and resources available to help you help others, now.

 For more COVID-19 information from the University and the latest updates, please visit umd.edu/virusinfo.